jinupygogo/apis-ccc/README.md

 ## Installation
-Here is how to install apis-ccc on its own.
+Here is how to install apis-ccc individually.
 Maven and JDK must be installed in advance.

 ```bash